SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations: Introduction

+To obtain reliable video-pose pairs, we apply a segmentation-and-extraction approach to get 3D keypoints in human interactions.
+Building on that, a data curation pipeline ensuring both character diversity and motion complexity is established, with automatic filtering based on human presence and motion-based metrics and a final manual stage to select a finetuning set of superior quality.
 We also observe that current evaluations lack a comprehensive benchmark that adequately reflects production-level requirements.
 To address this gap, we propose \textbf{Studio-Bench}.
 It consists of two parts: the first evaluates motion adherence and structural integrity under complex single- and multi-person actions, while the second measures model generalization when the reference image and driving video differ in identity or domain.
 Our \textbf{Studio-Bench} covers challenging real-world cases and provides a realistic and rigorous measure of studio-level generation capability.

-Our main contributions can be summarized as follows: (1) We propose a scalable 3D pose representation that unifies the strengths of 2D skeleton and SMPL, serving as a robust motion-driving signal.
+Our main contributions can be summarized as follows: (1) We propose an identity-agnostic 3D pose representation that serves as motion-driving signal suitable for complex motions and multi-human interactions.
 (2) We inject driving-pose controls via in-context reasoning to enable effective spatiotemporal motion modeling, yielding superior results in complex and multi-person scenarios.
 (3) We construct a pipeline for curating high-quality, diverse training data, and establish a comprehensive \textbf{Studio-Bench} for systematic evaluation.
 (4) Our \textbf{SCAIL} framework achieves state-of-the-art performance over existing baselines, and advances character image animation toward production-level readiness.